NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 In this section you will:

-* Put some scientific code to your Python package.
+* Put some scientific code in your new Python package.
-* Update our package's list of dependencies in ``requirements.txt``.
+* Update your package's list of dependencies in ``requirements.txt``.
-* Write a test.
+* Write a test and run the test suite.
+* Use a "linter" and style-checker.

 A simple function with inline documentation
 -------------------------------------------